Miriam Krinsky (Executive Director)

 Rosemary Nidiry (Deputy Director)

 Rosemary Nidiry has had extensive experience in law enforcement and criminal justice as a prosecutor, and also in policymaking, research, and philanthropy.
 She served as an Assistant United States Attorney in the Southern District of New York, where she investigated and prosecuted a wide variety of federal criminal matters, and conducted trainings for law enforcement agents.
 She was also a Director of Criminal Justice at the Laura and John Arnold Foundation where she worked on a number of criminal justice policy reform issues, including overseeing the Foundation’s policing and forensics portfolios.
 From 2009 to 2011, she served on the staff of the President’s Special Task Force on Detainee Disposition and later as Counsel to the Assistant Attorney General for National Security at the U.S. Department of Justice, where she was involved in a number of national security and counter-terrorism policy initiatives.
 She was a senior investigator for and helped to set up an international investigation commission, mandated by the United Nations Security Council, to conduct the initial phases of an inquiry into the 2005 assassination of former Lebanese Prime Minister Rafik Hariri in Beirut, Lebanon.
 Prior to joining the United States Attorney’s Office in 2001, she was an Attorney-Adviser at the Office of Legal Counsel in the Justice Department.
 Ms. Nidiry clerked for Judge Robert P. Patterson of the US District Court in Manhattan and Judge Carlos F. Lucero of the US Court of Appeals for the 10th Circuit, and is an honors graduate of Princeton University and Columbia University Law School.
-She serves as a Consultant for New York University Law School’s Policing Project and on the Board of Directors of the Women’s Prison Association.
+She has served as a Consultant for New York University Law School’s Policing Project and is on the Board of Directors of the Women’s Prison Association

 Greg Srolestar (Director of Technical Assistance)